vinibiavatti1/VrbStarterKit/README.md

 $component->render();
 ```

-## Cruds
+## Repositories
-The Crud classes are for database entity manipulation.
+The Repository classes are for database entity manipulation.
 The interface allows 5 methods to implementation:

 Method|Definition
 ---|---